swarm-game/swarm/README.md

 It is recommended that you use a relatively large terminal window (*e.g.* 170 columns x 40 rows or larger).
-To find out the size of your terminal, you can type `stty size`.
+To find out the size of your terminal, you can type `stty size` at a command prompt.
 If it's not big enough, try decreasing the font size.
 You can read about and/or share recommended terminal settings in [this GitHub issue](https://github.com/swarm-game/swarm/issues/447).

 - [Installing via binaries](#installing-via-binaries)